Jeep Grand Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Jeep Grand Cherokee are $1,428 a year including full coverage.
-Comprehensive costs around $306 a year, collision costs $566, and liability is $398.
-Liability-only coverage costs around $460 a year, with high-risk coverage costing around $3,096.
-Teen drivers pay the most at $5,310 a year or more.
+Estimated insurance rates for a Jeep Grand Cherokee are $1,428 a year with full coverage.
+Comprehensive insurance costs on average $306, collision costs $566, and liability is $398.
+Liability-only insurance costs around $460 a year, with high-risk driver insurance costing $3,096 or more.
+16-year-old drivers pay the most at $5,310 a year or more.

 Average premium for full coverage: $1,428

-These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and Grand Cherokee trim levels.
+Prices are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Rates include averaging for all U.S. states and for different Grand Cherokee trim levels.

 Insurance Price Range by Risk and Coverage

-For the average 40-year-old driver, insurance rates for a Jeep Grand Cherokee go from the low end price of $460 for just the minimum liability insurance to a high of $3,096 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, insurance rates for a Jeep Grand Cherokee go from the low end price of $460 for basic liability insurance to a much higher rate of $3,096 for high-risk insurance.

 Insurance Price Range by Location

-Choosing to live in a large city can have significant affects on the price of insurance.
-Areas with sparse population are statistically proven to have lower incidents of comprehensive and collision claims than larger metro areas.
+Choosing to live in a large city can make a big difference on auto insurance rates.
+Rural areas are statistically proven to have lower incidents of collision claims than congested cities.

 Use the form below to get customized rates for your location.